 A.R.T.
-Announces ASL and Audio Described Performances of WITNESS UGANDA
+Kicks Off ASL and Audio Described Performances of WITNESS UGANDA

 American Repertory Theater (A.R.T.) will present American Sign Language (ASL) interpreted performances for the Deaf and hard of hearing and Audio Described performances for blind and low-vision audience members for its world premiere production of WITNESS UGANDA now playing at the Loeb Drama Center, 64 Battle Street, Cambridge, Massachusetts.

-ASL Interpreted performances are scheduled for Tuesday, March 4 at 7:30pm and Sunday, March 9 at 2:00pm.
+ASL Interpreted performances are scheduled for tonight, March 4 at 7:30pm and Sunday, March 9 at 2:00pm.
 The Team includes: Michael Krajnak, Coach; Jolanta Galloway and Christopher Robinson, Interpreters

 Audio Described performances are scheduled for Wednesday, March 5 at 7:30pm and Saturday, March 8 at 2:00pm.
 The Team includes: Alice Austin, Primary Describer and Janet Stankus, Secondary Describer.